farzanasumona/movie_recommendation_system/README.md

 <h2>Dataset</h2>

 The system utilizes a pre-existing movie dataset containing movie information and metadata.
-The dataset includes movie Id, title with release year, genres.
+The dataset includes movie Id, title with release year and genres.